-At treatment switch from oral cladribine to fingolimod and vice versa, current exposure will be extended by a washout period of 6 months for the discontinued treatment after which the exposure to the newly initiated treatment will start.
+At treatment switch from the initial study drug to another study drug or to another DMT, current exposure will be extended by a window period of 6 months (or 12 months) for the study drug after which the exposure to the newly initiated treatment will start.
+This extension of the study drug exposure period when a patient switches is implemented to take delayed effects of the study drug into account.